uu-his/Methods/README.md

 ### Week 3: visualising data

 #### Readings
-* Cleveland, _The elements of graphing data_ (Monterey 1985), pp. 3--227.
-Book available on course reserve shelf soon -- please do not reserve it.
+* Cleveland, _The elements of graphing data_ (Monterey 1985), pp. 3-227.
+Book available on course reserve shelf soon: please do not reserve it.

 #### Tutorial: visualising data
 * In this tutorial we will discuss the principles of making a good visualisation.
-* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 17.00 on Sunday.
-Prepare a short introduction of the visualisation and explain what you liked about it.
+* As preparation for the session, find a striking visualisation in a journal article or on the internet and distribute it to the group no later than 17.00 on the Sunday before the tutorial.
+At the tutorial you will be asked to give a short introduction to the visualisation and explain why you think it is good.
-* 17.00 on Tuesday before the tutorial.

 #### Lab session:
 Basic data management and visualisations